r00b/cessna-private-pilot-course/1.1-learning-your-airplane/2-how-an-airplane-flies.md

 * May need to use some left rudder pressure

 #### Transitioning back to straight-and-level
-* Start level off at approximately 10% of vertical clime rate, similar to climbing
+* Start level off at approximately 10% of vertical descent rate, similar to climbing
 * Apply back pressure on the yoke to raise the nose to level attitude
 * Increase RPM to cruise
 * Trim
 * Reset mixture as noted above
 * Anything climb or descent of more than 200 feet necessitates throttle adjustment
 * Otherwise, just use the yoke